Closed-Form Expressions of Ergodic Capacity and MMSE Achievable Sum Rate for MIMO Jacobi and Rayleigh Fading Channels: Basic definitions and notations

 Throughout this paper, the following notations and definitions are used.
-We start with those concerned with special functions for which the reader is referred to the standard book \cite{Ism}.
+We start with those concerned with special functions for which the reader is referred to the original book of Ismail \cite{Ism}.
 The Pochhammer symbol $(x)_k$ with $x \in \mathbb{R}$ and $k \in \mathbb{N}$ is defined by

 For $x > 0$, it is clear that

 where $\Gamma(.)$ is the Gamma function.
 Note that if $x = -q$ is a non positive integer then